Oswald Rufeisen

-Shmuel Oswald Rufeisen (1922–1998), better known as Brother (or Father) Daniel, O.C.D., was a Polish-born Jew who survived the Nazi invasion of his homeland, in the course of which he converted to Christianity, becoming a Catholic and a friar of the Discalced Carmelite Order.
+Oswald Rufeisen (religious name Daniel Maria; 1922–1998) was a Polish-born Jew who survived the Nazi Germany invasion of his homeland, in the course of which he converted to Christianity, becoming a Catholic and a friar of the Discalced Carmelites.
 He sought Israeli citizenship under the Israeli Law of Return, but was refused.
 However, he moved to Israel as a Carmelite friar, where he spent the rest of his life, and acquired citizenship through naturalization.

 Life

-Rufeisen was born to a Jewish family in Zadziele near the Polish town of Oświęcim, known in German as Auschwitz.
+Shmuel Oswald Rufeisen was born to a Jewish family in Zadziele near the Polish town of Oświęcim (Poland), in which Germans installed the death camp Auschwitz.
 During his youth, he belonged to Bnei Akiva, a religious Zionist youth movement.

-In 1941, during the war, he helped to save hundreds of fellow Jews in the Mir Ghetto (in the city of Mir, Belarus) from mass execution by infiltrating the local police station as a translator under the assumed identity as an ethnically German Pole.
+After the German and Soviet invasion of Poland in 1939, which started the Second World War, he flew to Lwów, and then to Vilnius.
+In 1941 he helped to save hundreds of fellow Jews in the Mir Ghetto (in the city of Mir, Belarus) from mass execution by infiltrating German police station as a translator under the assumed identity as an ethnically German Pole.
 Around the same time, he led a resistance group within the Mir Ghetto.
-While in hiding in a convent of the Sisters of the Resurrection, he converted to Christianity and took the baptism from the nuns.
+While in hiding in a Polish convent of the Sisters of the Resurrection, he converted to Christianity and took baptism from the nuns.
 After the war, he joined the Carmelite Order, became a Discalced Carmelite friar and eventually a Catholic priest.

 Throughout the 1950s, Rufeisen made numerous requests to the Carmelite authorities to transfer him to the order's monastery in Haifa, Jerusalem, and to the Polish government to allow him to move to Israel for permanent residence.
 These were regularly denied until the late 1950s, when the Polish government finally granted his request on the condition that he give up his Polish citizenship.
 Rufeisen arrived in Israel in July 1959 and reunited with his brother Aryeh, who had come to then Palestine in 1941.
 Rufeisen, who was initially given only a one-year residence permit in Israel, rendering him virtually stateless, applied for Israeli citizenship under the Law of Return, which entitles Jews to immigrate to Israel.
 He maintained that although his religion was Catholicism he was still a Jew: